chiefenne/PyAero/docs/ui_GUI.rst

 Toolbox Functions
 -----------------

 The toolbox functions are arranged at the left border of the GUI.
+A *toolbox* is a GUI element that displays a column of tabs one above the other, with the current item displayed below the current tab.
 The toolbox is the main working area when generating meshes with `PyAero <index.html>`_.
 The complete functionality like splining, refining, contour analysis and meshing are operated there.
 See the animation below to get an overview on the options available in the toolbox.